-A list of jobs and their descriptions, plus a job description contract, is included in the appendix.
+A list of jobs and their descriptions, plus a job description contract, is included in the appendix, which is online at walsworthyearbooks.com/yearbooksuite and at yearbookhelp.com.

 Because of the additional responsibilities that go along with yearbook, it's a good idea to have staff members sign a contract.
 Both students and parents should sign contracts to acknowledge the responsibilities, the time involved and the care of expensive equipment are part of their job as a yearbook staffer.
 Keep all the contracts handy for report card and semester grade times.